-Mobile user analytics is the key weapon in the UX designer’s arsenal to conquer the mobile market.
+Mobile user research is the key weapon in the UX designer’s armoury to conquer the mobile market.

 What is “tracking” behavior

 Terms like “tracking” can conjure up a lot of negative imagery when it comes to things like user privacy.
-When we say “track,” we quite literally mean that we’re recording a the specifics of a user’s behavior within our application.
+When we say “track,” we quite literally mean that we’re recording a users behavior within our application.
 Recording generally refers to sending a message to an analytics service when a user does something.

 When something happens in our application, we record it.
-Most of the services show you a reverse-chronological timeline of events denoting some sort of user behavior.
+Most of the services show you a reverse chronological timeline of events denoting some sort of user behavior.
 We can see things like user “Tapped the signup button” three days ago or “Cancelled subscription” 20 minutes ago.
-These types of events on a timeline will show a very specific set of behaviors that you can analyze and later change your app with such data in mind.
-For example, if the user created five todo items in your planner app and then canceled his account the next day, we can gather that something about the product didn’t meet the user’s needs.
+These types of events on a timeline will show a very specific set of behaviors that you can use analyze and later change your app with such data in mind.
+For example, if user created five todo items in your planner app and then cancelled his account the next day, we can gather that something about the product didn’t meet user’s needs.

 This is where tracking can become incredibly valuable: identifying pitfalls in the successful usage of an app.
 With this sort of information, you can do proactive things like contact a specific user to ask about their cancellation and attempt to keep them as a customer.
 We can also do things like identify trouble areas in an app and determine where to focus efforts.